spektom/hydepark/README.md

 ### Updating client certificate

-When client certificate is about to be expired, navigate to `gemini://<hostname>/update-cert-req` and follow the instructions for linking a new certificate with your account.
+When client certificate is about to be expired, a warning link will be shown.
+Click on the link, and follow the instructions for attaching a new certificate to your account.
+To update the certificate explicitly, navigate to: `gemini://<hostname>/update-cert-req`.